JeppeVHolm/pointcloud_processing/README.md

 - Delauney tetrahedralization
 - Raster

 The overall objective of the project is to segment 3D point clouds in order to get the utilities.
 Volume calculation is a way of extracting more knowledge from the pointclouds.
-To run the three scripts for volume calculation you will need to install the following pakages in your python envoironment:
+To run the three scripts for volume calculation you will need to install the following packages in your python envoironment:
 - Pyntcloud
 - Scipy
 - Plyfile